common-workflow-language/user_guide/src/topics/inputs.md

 :name: array-inputs-job.yml
 ```

-Now invoke `cwltool` providing the tool description and the input object
+Now invoke `cwltool` by providing the tool description and the input object
 on the command line:

 ```{runcmd} cwltool array-inputs.cwl array-inputs-job.yml